 Why sensory-friendly is important

 Too busy, too noisy, and too bright are everyday occurrences for 1/3 of the population.
 This includes all the groups of people who report, or self-identify, with experiencing sensory sensitivity or sensory overload.
 For example, these are people with autism, anxiety, PTSD, concussion, hearing loss, trauma and many other chronic conditions, disabilities, disorder or difficulties.
 Invariably, you likely know someone with that underlying condition in your friend or family group.
 In addition, sensory sensitivity simply happens more often in a world that is increasingly busy, noisy, and bright.

 Furthermore, that “1/3 of the population” who are sensory sensitive is on the rise.
 Notwithstanding that many of those underlying conditions are being diagnosed at increasing rates.

-And there is more.
 For example, in May of 2019, “sensory overload” was being searched on Google 27,000 times a month.
-In November of 2019, “sensory overload” was being searched 33,000 times a month.
+However, by November of 2019, “sensory overload” was being searched 33,000 times a month.

-So why a sensory-friendly solution?
+How do we find a sensory-friendly solution?

-Christel Seeberger worked as an occupational therapist for more than 25 years helping people with sensory sensitivity who experience sensory overload.
-Christel has sensory sensitivity herself; she has hearing loss and wears hearing aids.
-She founded Sensory Friendly Solutions in 2016.
-Sensory Friendly Solutions brings together people around the world looking for sensory friendly living and businesses and organizations who offer sensory friendly experiences.
+Christel Seeberger worked in healthcare for more than 25 years helping people with sensory sensitivity who experience sensory overload.
+Christel has sensory sensitivity and experiences sensory overload herself; she has hearing loss and wears hearing aids.
+She founded Sensory Friendly Solutions in 2016 to help people, businesses and organizations discover sensory-friendly solutions for daily life.